Glen Iris - East

 PROFILE FAQ

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified a total of 31 projects likely to impact the area.
-Key projects include the 9 Glentilt Road Townhouse Development, Glen Iris Community Health Hub, 265-269 Burke Road Mixed-Use Development, and Glen Iris Village Corner.
-The following list details those most relevant.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified 31 projects potentially affecting the region.
+Notable initiatives include the 9 Glentilt Road Townhouse Development, Glen Iris Community Health Hub, 265-269 Burke Road Mixed-Use Development, and Glen Iris Village Corner, with the following list detailing those most relevant.

 Professional plan users can use the search below to filter and access additional projects.